Call for applications is now open. Deadline to apply has been extended to April 6th, 2018 at 5:00PM PST.

 - Signed statements must be provided by the home mentor confirming their participation and commitment to the training of the scholar, and describing their specific roles.

 Applications should be typed single spaced, using Arial (11-point) font, and with 0.5 inches margin all around.
 Please submit application in one single PDF document.
-The deadline to apply is Friday, March 23rd, 2018 at 5:00PM PST.
+The deadline to apply has been extended to Friday, April 6th, 2018 at 5:00PM PST.
 Applications should be sent to David Yassai-Gonzalez via e-mail at

 For any questions regarding the application process, please contact David Yassai-Gonzalez via email at